 Changde Hunan, China Travel Guide

-Focus on easily accessible city highlights for a brief visit.
+Focus on easily accessible top sights in the city for a brief visit.

 Begin with a traditional Changde Rice Noodle breakfast.
 Visit Changde Museum for a short historical overview.
 Explore Changde Poetry Wall and Riverside Park.
 Conclude with dinner at a local Hunan an eatery and a stroll around Baima Lake Park.